atsushieno/aap-core/docs/GUI_INTERNALS.md

 - still present in JNI/native bindings
 - but **not the authoritative description of embedded remote native-view hosting anymore**

-If a future cleanup happens, the headers/comments in `aap/ext/gui.h` should be rewritten to avoid describing the old overlay/window-manager model as if it were the current truth.
+That header has now been updated so it no longer describes the old overlay/window-manager model as if it were the current truth.

-## The latest established internal protocol
+## Formalized Messenger protocol

 This section describes the real plugin host <-> `AudioPluginViewService` protocol.

-This protocol is internal.
+This protocol is now treated as a formalized compatibility surface for native embedded Android `View` hosting.

-It is not a compatibility promise for external plugin hosts.
-It is the current implementation contract inside `aap-core`.
+The implementation still lives in `aap-core`, but the message flow, opcodes, field names, and session semantics described here should be considered the intended contract for compatible plugin hosts and plugins.

 ## Transport